-We also own interests in other investment and resource properties in each of the jurisdictions in which we operate, including the Pico Machay project in Peru and the Calcatreu project in Argentina, as well as the Waterloo property and the Hog Heaven property in the United States, and certain other interests in Canada.
-Pan American does not consider these investment and resource properties to be material properties for the purposes of NI 51-102 or NI 43-101.
+We own interests in other investment and mineral properties in each of the jurisdictions in which we operate, including the COSE property in Argentina, the La Bolsa property in Mexico, and the Pico Machay property in Peru, the Waterloo property in the United States, and certain other interests in Canada.
+Our Alamo Dorado mine in Mexico is now in the reclamation phase and mining activity has ceased.
+Pan American does not consider these properties to be material properties for the purposes of NI 51-102 or NI 43-101.